tmtsoftware/csw-prototype/pkg/README.md

 Component Packaging (pkg)
 =========================

-This project provides classes for packaging (Container, Assembly, HCD), as decribed in "OSW TN009 - TMT CSW PACKAGING SOFTWARE DESIGN DOCUMENT".
+This project provides classes for packaging (Container, Assembly, HCD), as described in "OSW TN009 - TMT CSW PACKAGING SOFTWARE DESIGN DOCUMENT".

 The multi-jvm directory is used by the sbt-multi-jvm plugin to run tests with multiple JVMs.